jackocnr/intl-tel-input/README.md

 ## Public Methods
 **destroy**
-Remove the plugin from the input, and unbind any event listeners
+Remove the plugin from the input, and unbind any event listeners.
 ```js
 $("#mobile-number").intlTelInput("destroy");
 ```